killermann/samk.blog/content/2020/social-justice-minus-dogma-is-anti-viral/index.md

 ***

-<p class="dropcap">The Social Justice, Minus Dogma Course + Community was something I was really stubborn to create.
-I had several people ask me to make it, which is usually all it takes to nudge me into doing something, but I resisted.</p>
+The Social Justice, Minus Dogma Course + Community was something I was really stubborn to create.
+I had several people ask me to make it, which is usually all it takes to nudge me into doing something, but I resisted.

 To me, a private online course seemed antithetical to dismantling SJD because it didn't break the silence, or require people to disrupt the [pluralistic ignorance](https://en.wikipedia.org/wiki/Pluralistic_ignorance) that seemed to be so prevalent amidst the dogmatic activism.